jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 Hooray!
 Your style is now published.
 If you go back to your Styles page, you will see your new style at the top of the list.

-You can use your ‘Share URL’ to open your style in a new browser tab and share it with collaborators for review, or you can use the style URL to embed it using JavaScript.
+You can use your ‘Share URL’ to open your style in a new browser tab and share it with collaborators for review, or you can use the **style URL** to embed it a map using JavaScript.

 <p align='center'>
       <img src="Images/share.png">